RHEcosystemAppEng/kogito-benchmark/sharded-mongodb/README.md

   name: test-orga-api-key
 ```

-Step 5: The config map has information about the project to create (provided it doesn’t already exist), the organization where the project resides in and the URL to access the Operations Manager.
+Step 5: The config map has information about the project to create (provided it does not already exist), the organization where the project resides in and the URL to access the Operations Manager.
 Store this in a file named ```test-project-config.yaml```.

 ```yaml
 apiVersion: v1